 Canary Island Date Palms

 The palm is slow growing and can reach heights of 50 to 60 ft.
 The trunk may have a diameter of four ft and is covered with an attractive, diamond-shaped pattern from old leaf scars.
-It has a crown of eight to fifteen-foot-long, stiff leaves.
+It has a crown of strong leaves which are eight to fifteen feet in length.
 The deep green leaves have very sharp spines at their bases.
 The stems are yellow in colour.
 The orange-yellow, ornamental fruits ripen in early summer.
 The dates are oblong and about one and a half inches in length.
-They consist of a large pointed seed enclosed by sweet flesh.

 Nymphaea Firecrest

 One of the oldest type of petunia, Grandifloras produce large flowers (up to 5 in wide).
 Although they bring out fewer blooms than other petunias, the big size makes the grandiflora very appealing.
 Grandifloras usually form large mounds of flowers 12 to 15 inches tall.
-Some have a cascading manner that makes them suitable for hanging baskets and window boxes.
+Some have a cascading manner that makes them suitable for window boxes and hanging baskets.

 Getting There by Grab Taxi